-Many people ask me why there is no built-in Administrator account available in Windows Vista and Windows 7 like previous Windows versions?
-Why can't we use the default Administrator account?
-The answer is "Yes!
-The default Administrator account is still created in Windows Vista and 7 but its disabled by default for security purposes."
+Many people ask me why there is no built-in Administrator account available in Windows Vista, Windows 7 and later OS versions?
+Why can’t we use the default Administrator account?
+The answer is “Yes!
+The default Administrator account is still created in Windows Vista and later OS but its disabled by default for security purposes.”

 Many times you might want to enable it for troubleshooting purposes or to get rid of the annoying UAC prompts while tweaking your system.
-So here I'll describe a few methods to enable and activate the hidden and built-in Administrator account in Windows Vista and Windows 7:
+So here I’ll describe a few methods to enable and activate the hidden and built-in Administrator account in Windows Vista, Windows 7 and later OS versions:

 Method A: